lintje/lintje.dev/src/_docs/output.md

 f9952f7:1:8: Fix bug!
 ```

-In the example above the location data is separated by colon (`:`) symbols.
+In the example above the location data is separated by colon symbols (`:`).
 Each of these values mean the following:

 - `f9952f7`: The commit SHA of the commit in which the issue was found.
     - For branch issues this value is instead shown as `Branch`.
 - `1`: The line in the commit's message (including the subject line) on which the issue was found.
     - This value is not present for issues concerning branches.
-    - This value is not present for issues concerning the commit contents.
+    - This value is not present for issues concerning the file changes in the commit.
 - `8`: The column of the line on the issue was found.
-    - This value is not present for issues concerning the commit contents.
+    - This value is not present for issues concerning the file changes in the commit.

 ## Errors

 In the example below a commit's subject contains a ticket number.
-The issue output highlights the ticket number in the subject with the `^` symbols on the line below.
+The issue output highlights the ticket number in the subject with the caret symbols (`^`) on the line below.
 The message behind those symbols suggests a course of action to the reader.
+The number before the pipe symbol (`|`) matches the line number of the commit message (including the subject line) on which the problem was found.

 ```
 Error[SubjectTicketNumber]: The subject contains a ticket number